-SOUNDER Yellow Flashing A fault condition is present on a monitored sounder circuit.
-Continuous A device or an action associated with the monitored sounder circuits has been disabled.
-FIRE OUTPUT Yellow Flashing A fault condition is present on a monitored Relay circuit.
-Continuous A device or an action associated with the monitored relay circuit has been disabled.
-DAY Yellow Continuous The system has gone into the less sensitive day mode as programmed.
-ROUTINE SERVICE Yellow Continuous The pre programmed service interval has expired and a weekly test or routine maintenance check is due.
-DELAY Yellow Continuous An action has been started which utilises a programmed delay.
-ALARMS Yellow Flashing The alarm sounders have been activated.
-Continuous The alarm sounders have been silenced whilst operating, and the system is awaiting a reset.
+ZONE SOUNDERS Yellow Flashing Continuous A fault condition is present on a Twinflex zone circuit.
+A device or an action associated with the zone sounder circuits has been disabled.
+FIRE OUTPUTS Yellow Flashing Continuous A fault condition is present on the monitored fire circuit.
+A device or an action associated with the monitored fire circuit has been disabled.
+SOUNDER OUTPUTS Yellow Flashing Continuous A fault condition is present on a monitored sounder circuit.
+A device or an action associated with the monitored sounder circuits has been disabled.
+DAY MODE Yellow Continuous The system has gone into the less sensitive day mode as programmed.
+SERVICE Yellow Flashing Continuous The pre-programmed weekly test is due.
+The pre-programmed service interval has expired and a routine maintenance check is due.
+DELAY Yellow Continuous An action has been setup which utilises a programmed delay.
+ALARMS Yellow Flashing Continuous The alarm sounders have been activated.
+The alarm sounders have been silenced whilst operating, and the system is awaiting a reset.
 BUZZER SILENCED Yellow Continuous The control panel buzzer has been silenced whilst operating and will stay silenced until another fault or relevant action occurs.